- Home

 What are we doing to encourage gender balance in the workplace?

-• There are many training interventions designed to support recruiting line managers, as they’re required to make recruitment decisions based on suitability for the job against the stated job criteria (as opposed to gender or any other protected characteristic).
-These include mandatory online learning modules on Unconscious Bias and Equality & Diversity and refreshed face-to-face recruitment training for managers who have not attended such a module within the six months prior to recruitment interviews.
+- There are many training interventions designed to support recruiting line managers, as they’re required to make recruitment decisions based on suitability for the job against the stated job criteria (as opposed to gender or any other protected characteristic).
+These include recruitment training for managers every six months.

-• We have appointed a new Lead Consultant – Career Pathways to explore the best way to open and promote career paths for both young people and career changers.
+- We have appointed a Lead Consultant – Career Pathways to explore the best way to open and promote career paths for both young people and career changers.
 This will also highlight to existing colleagues the potential routes available for their career development within the National Trust for Scotland.
 We recognise that in the modern world of work, many individuals will develop their careers within several workplaces during their working lives.
-However, the People team want to ensure that the Trust is an attractive place for future talent for both career starters and career changers.
+However, the People team want to ensure that the Trust is an attractive place for future talent for both career starters and career changers as well as individuals who want to develop their career in the Trust.

 In summary